-- BIO 101SN Introduction to Environmental Science - BIO 102SN Introduction to Human Anatomy and Physiology - BIO 150SN Brain and Behavior: The Mind's Machine www.nwciowa.edu/sociology
+- BIO 101SN Introduction to Environmental Science - BIO 102SN Introduction to Human Anatomy and Physiology www.nwciowa.edu/sociology

 SWK460SR and SWK462 must be taken together during the second term of the senior year and ordinarily will constitute a full load for that term.
 These courses will usually be taken at Northwestern College.
 SWK370, 400, 420, 440, 460SR, and 462 are courses open only to social work majors.